Unusual Options Activity Insight: Pinterest | Benzinga

 Unusual Options Activity Insight: Pinterest

-On Tuesday, shares of Pinterest (NYSE:PINS) saw unusual options activity.
-After the option alert, the stock price moved up to $59.35.
+Shares of Pinterest (NYSE:PINS) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $59.48.

 - Sentiment: BULLISH